edatta/TelephoneJukebox/README.md

 # TelephoneJukebox

-Rotary phone modified with raspberrypi to play music from the year dialed
+I obtained a 1985 Western Electric rotary phone from eBay and took it apart.